b01mp/HandSpeak/README.md

 ## Features
 - Real-time hand gesture recognition
 - Customizable gesture-to-audio mapping
-- Portable and wearable design
 - Low latency response time
 - Support for multiple predefined audio messages

 ## How It Works
 1. Flex sensors mounted on a glove detect finger bending angles
 2. The MPU6050 tracks hand orientation and movement
-3. An Arduino processes the combined sensor data to identify specific gestures
+3. An ESP32 processes the combined sensor data to identify specific gestures
 4. When a recognized gesture is detected, the DFPlayer Mini plays the corresponding audio file
 5. The system provides immediate audio feedback through the connected speaker

 ## Installation and Setup
 1. Connect the hardware components according to the circuit diagram
-2. Upload the provided Arduino code to your microcontroller
+2. Upload the provided ESP32 code to your microcontroller using ESP-IDF
 3. Place audio files (in MP3 format) on the microSD card for the DFPlayer Mini
 4. Mount the sensors on a glove or wearable structure
 5. Calibrate the system for your specific hand movements